Tire Blowout Attorney

 Facts about Defective Tire Recalls

-Most recalls will be made voluntarily.
-That is the manufacturer issues the recall himself after seeing a product is defective or being alerted to such a problem by a government agency such as the National Highway Traffic Safety Administration (NHTSA).
-If the manufacturer is notified by a government agency and still refuses to make a recall, the manufacturer may be sued by this government agency and this may result in an involuntary recall.
+Most recalls are voluntary.
+That is the manufacturer issues the recall itself after a product is identified as defective.
+Some manufacturers receive notice from the National Highway Traffic Safety Administration (NHTSA).
+If the defective tire manufacturer is by the NHTSA and still refuses to recall defective tires, the manufacturer may be sued by this government agency.

-Tires can be recalled for a wide spectrum of defects in their design, manufacturing or installation.
-Recent tire recalls have been made for some of these reasons:
+Tires can be recalled for a wide scope of defects in their design, manufacturing, or installation.
+Tire recalls are made for some of these reasons:

 - Tire belt separation